 We recognise the individuality of our clients and that each has different financial needs and objectives based on where they are in life.
 When advising on any investment we ensure our clients understand the risks involved and are willing to accept those risks.

 Stock markets and investment funds have become more volatile in recent years.
 This makes it important to select the right product and minimise your risk.
-That's why it has never been more important to get professional investment advice from a qualified and regulated independent financial adviser.
-As your adviser we can present all of your options clearly and help with the balance between risk and reward.
+That's why it has never been more important to get professional investment advice from a qualified and regulated Financial Adviser.
+As your Adviser we can present all of your options clearly and help with the balance between risk and reward.
 We can advise on everything from lump sum & inheritance investments, to retirement & pension fund investments.
 In short, we will help you determine an investment strategy appropriate for your needs and tax position.

-As independent financial advisers we are not tied to any bank or investment provider, which allows us to choose the most suitable investment from the whole of the market.
+As Financial Advisers we are not tied to any bank or investment provider, which allows us to choose the most suitable investment for our clients.

-The value of investments can fall as well as rise and you may not get back the amount you orginally invested.
+The value of investments can fall as well as rise and you may not get back the amount you originally invested.

 Savings accounts like Cash ISAs or a building society account are for times when you may need to get at your money quickly in the shorter term.
 They're different from investments, which are really for the longer term.
 Readily accessible short-term saving can be made in the form of high-street bank and building society accounts, National Savings accounts and Cash ISAs.
 Putting a little money away regularly is the best way of saving up for expensive things, such as holidays, furniture or a forthcoming family special occasion.